 “After my dad passed away 3 years ago, I realized I could show more appreciation for the people in my life, and started a daily ritual of sending personalized video messages to each of my 3,000 Facebook friends on their birthdays.

-While I guessed it would be a nice gift to give people, be fun to do, and help me keep in touch with the people I have chosen "to be connected with" on social media, little did I know that sending appreciation videos would totally elevate my life, relationships, and inspire others to love up their favorite people digitally too.
+While I guessed it would be a nice gift to give people, be fun to do, and help me keep in touch with the people I have chosen "to be connected with" on social media, little did I know that sending appreciation videos would totally elevate my life, relationships, and be a gift that keeps on giving.

-You see, giving gratitude and spreading kindness is proven to stimulate positive emotions, improve our health, help build strong relationships, and is contagious, so giving our kind attention to the people we care about, even if it's just a 30 second appreciation video or a 'thinking of you' text, is often a bigger gift than we even realize.
+You see, gratitude and kindness are proven to stimulate positive emotions, improve our health, help build strong relationships, and are contagious, so giving our kind attention to the people we care about, even if it's just a 30 second appreciation video or a 'thinking of you' text, is often a bigger gift than we realize.

-Enter in the LoveBomb: Social Assistant - which makes keeping in touch and sending meaningful messages - fun, quick, and easier than ever.
+Enter in LoveBomb, which makes keeping in touch and sending uplifting messages - fun, quick, and easier than ever.

-Given the state of the world, and now that I have a baby daughter, I want to ensure that she (and every other GEN-Z'er) grows up in the KIND of world that is loving, kind, and generous - where every person feels connected, accepted, and a sense of belonging.
-I welcome you in joining me in helping make that a reality for the future of humanity, and all of us - by dropping daily LoveBombs on the people you care about."
+Given the state of the world, and now that I have a baby daughter, I want to ensure that she (and every other GEN-Z'er) grows up in a society that is less lonely and more loving - and I invite you to help create that reality (for all of us) by dropping daily LoveBombs on your favorite people."